aglaialaurent/Spatial_Ecology_in_R/Final project/p_apollo.md

 - **Figure 3** highlights **strong differences in sampling effort**, especially the sharp increase in Alpine records in recent years.
 - The linear model confirms a **significant upward trend of ~13 meters per year**, with **no difference between Alps and Apennines.**

 Overall, the data indicate that *Parnassius apollo* is being recorded at progressively higher elevations between 2010 and 2025.
-The similar slopes in both mountain systems suggest a broad-scale driver, consistent with regional climate warming.
+The similar slopes in both mountain systems suggest a broad-scale driver, consistent with regional climatic change.
 However, because sampling effort increased strongly over time — particularly in the Alps — the results should be interpreted as an upslope shift in recorded occurrences, rather than definitive proof of a demographic range shift.

 ## 5. Conclusion and limitations